An Autistic Man Faces Execution: Misdiagnosis, Misjudgment, and a Life on the Line

 With Mr. Roberson now facing execution, Gov. Greg Abbott and the Texas Board of Pardons and Paroles have the power to prevent an irreversible injustice.

-“The prosecution’s reliance on misjudgment and bias against Mr. Roberson’s Autistic behavior, suggests a rush to judgment substantially influenced by criminalizing disability,” said Christopher Banks, President and CEO of the Autism Society of America, wrote in a letter to Gov. Abbott and the board.
+“The prosecution’s reliance on misjudgment and bias against Mr. Roberson’s Autistic behavior, suggests a rush to judgment substantially influenced by criminalizing disability,” Christopher Banks, President and CEO of the Autism Society of America, wrote in a letter to Gov. Abbott and the board.

 The state must recognize that Mr. Roberson’s conviction was built on a gross misinterpretation of his behavior and outdated, discredited medical science.
 It is time to halt this execution and ensure that Texas does not kill an innocent, disabled man for a crime that never occurred.